Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime

 In the current paper, we derived a semi-analytical model based on mass conservation using five control volumes: a central volume around the bubble curtain, two volumes encompassing the recirculation cells, and two volumes at the extremes where secondary gravity currents propagate as they emerge from the recirculation cells.
-The model reproduces well the temporal evolution of the key quantities, such as the average density within the recirculation cells and the effectiveness, as compared with those obtained from the numerical simulations.
-This model proved useful in understanding the overall flow and the importance of time for the effectiveness of bubble curtains.
-However, we used six empirical parameters obtained from the simulations ($\tilde{L}_{c,\f}$, $\tilde{L}_{c,\s}$, $|\tilde{q}_{\f1\to\pl}|$, $|\tilde{q}_{\s1\to\pl}|$, $\alpha_{gc}$, and $\beta_{gc}$) to construct the model.
-In the short-time limit, $\alpha_{gc}$ and $\beta_{gc}$, which are related to flow rates due to the secondary gravity currents, are irrelevant, while the lengths of the recirculation cells $\tilde{L}_{c,\f}$ and $\tilde{L}_{c,\s}$ are irrelevant in the steady state.
-Hence, when interested in a certain limit, the number of relevant parameter is reduced.
+The model reproduces well the temporal evolution of the key quantities, such as the average density within the recirculation cells and the effectiveness, as compared to those obtained from the numerical simulations.
+It is then useful as a fast surrogate model to study and understand the temporal evolution of the density field and the effectiveness of the bubble curtain.